 - Bee shows that despite his smaller size he is very ingenious when it comes to fighting larger opponents.
 During his fight with Dropkick he grabs an I-beam and attacks Kick's joints before smashing it into his face.
 Showing that he also knows to attack weak spots first.

-- Bumblebee fighting Dropkick, which ends with Bee wrapping a chain around the Decepticon, and tearing him to bits with one swift pull.
+- Bumblebee fighting Dropkick, concluding with Bee wrapping a chain around the Decepticon's rotors in his vehicle mode, which disables him when he transforms with a literal example of Spanner in the Works and then tearing him to bits with one swift pull.

 - Not to mention the fight itself, which includes some brilliant choreography (at one point, Bee uses a judo throw against Dropkick), plus the single-shot scene of Charlie running to the radio tower while attempting to stay out of their way.